Adrian Mannarino vs. Arthur Rinderknech: Prediction and Match Betting Odds | The Astana Open

 Adrian Mannarino vs. Arthur Rinderknech Trends and Insights

-- In his last match in the quarterfinals of the Chengdu Open, Rinderknech lost 3-6, 3-6 versus Lorenzo Musetti.
+- In his last match on September 24, 2023, Rinderknech was defeated 3-6, 3-6 against Lorenzo Musetti in the quarterfinals of the Chengdu Open.

-- Mannarino has played 54 matches over the past 12 months across all court surfaces, and 24.8 games per match (22.9 in best-of-three matches).
+- Mannarino has played 54 matches over the past 12 months (across all court types), and 24.8 games per match (22.9 in best-of-three matches).

-- In the only match between Mannarino and Rinderknech dating back to 2015, in the National Bank Open Round of 64, Mannarino won 6-3, 6-3.
+- Mannarino and Rinderknech have matched up one time dating back to 2015, in the National Bank Open Round of 64.
+Mannarino won that match 6-3, 6-3.

-- In terms of sets, Mannarino has secured two against Rinderknech (100.0%), while Rinderknech has claimed zero.
+- In terms of sets, Mannarino has secured two versus Rinderknech (100.0%), while Rinderknech has captured zero.

-- Mannarino and Rinderknech have matched up in 18 total games, with Mannarino taking 12 and Rinderknech capturing six.
+- Mannarino and Rinderknech have faced off in 18 total games, with Mannarino taking 12 and Rinderknech securing six.

-- Rinderknech and Mannarino have played one time, and they have averaged 18 games and two sets per match.
+- Rinderknech and Mannarino have played one time, and they have averaged 18.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.